Points of bounded height on weighted projective spaces over global function fields: Introduction

-In this article we extend the Theorem of DiPippo and Wan to the case of weighted projective spaces, giving an analog of Theorem \ref{thm:SDD} for global function fields.
-Let $A_d(\w)$ denote then number of $\F_q(X)$-rational points of bounded height on the weighted projective space $\P(\w)$.
+In this article we extend Theorem \ref{thm:DiPippo-Wan} to the case of weighted projective stacks, giving an analog of Theorem \ref{thm:SDD} for global function fields.
+Let $A_d(\w)$ denote the number of $\F_q(X)$-rational points of height $d$ on the weighted projective stack $\mcP(\w)$.